muscbridge/PyDesigner/docs/source/reference/pydesigner_args.rst

 List of Flags
 =============

-PyDesigner is extremely flexible when it comes to dMRI processing.
+pyDKE is extremely flexible when it comes to dMRI processing.
 Users can easily enable or disable various preprocessing steps without changing the overall sequence.